SampleEnvironment/secop-site/source/getting-started/with-frappy.rst

         'A six-sided dice example.',
    )

+Change the second argument so that it points to the class you wrote in the step before.
 You can save the config file at a point of you choosing.
 For example, as ``getting_started_cfg.py``.
 The ``_cfg.py`` part is the convention for frappy's config file names.
 As the configuration files are just Python, you can make use of loops, string formatting etc. to keep them concise.

 Running the first example